spacecloud-io/space-docs/content/essentials/subscriptions/use-cases.md

 ## Live score updates

 Let's say you want to display the score of a particular game in realtime without polling the database again and again.
-In this case you can subscribe to the game score and get notified whenever it's updated.
+In this case, you can subscribe to the game score and get notified whenever it's updated.

 <div class="row tabs-wrapper">
   <div class="col s12" style="padding:0">